 These would also make great school or troop projects as well as gifts for grandma too!

-3. No-Sew Fleece Blanket: A cozy fleece blanket can keep Mom comfortable all year round.
+A cozy fleece blanket can keep Mom comfortable all year round and makes a great idea for older kids or teens who are looking for Mother's Day Crafts.
 She’ll snuggle under it on cool spring nights, when the air conditioning in the house feels a little to cool in the summer, and when fall and winter weather hits.
 Just pick up a bit of fleece fabric in a pattern or color Mom will appreciate, grab a pair of scissors and get busy creating this easy blanket.
 There is no sewing required; all it takes is some cutting and tying of knots.
 Smaller children may need some help with the cutting and some guidance when it comes to the tying.
+You could also try making a photo blanket.

-5. Homemade Flower Bouquet: Though Mom might love getting a bouquet of fresh flowers for Mother’s Day, she’s sure to feel sad when they wilt and wither away.
+Though Mom might love getting a bouquet of fresh flowers for Mother’s Day, if you prefer to do flowers that will last longer, you can do a Homemade Flower Bouquet!
 This year, the kids can make sure the beauty lasts by crafting a bouquet of spring flowers out of paper, cardboard, crayons, and glue.
-This gift is a good, easy choice for smaller children.
+This gift is an easy choice for smaller children.
 Have them add a pretty ribbon as a finishing touch.

-(Thanks Detroit Mommie for all these great ideas!)
+(Thanks Detroit Mommies for all these great ideas!- Original post)